le5le-com/meta2d.js/CONTRIBUTING.md

 - Create your patch, **including appropriate test cases**.
 - Follow our [Coding Rules](#rules).
-- Run the full topology test suite <!-- , as described in the [developer documentation][dev-doc] -->, and ensure that all tests pass.
+- Run the full meta2d test suite <!-- , as described in the [developer documentation][dev-doc] -->, and ensure that all tests pass.
 - Commit your changes using a descriptive commit message that follows our [commit message conventions](#commit).
 Adherence to these conventions is necessary because release notes are automatically generated from these messages.